AdobeDocs/workfront-learn.nl-NL/help/workfront-proof/upload-proofs/upload-a-proof-with-an-automated-workflow.md

 Learn more about these in the Proof settings section of the Configure a proof article.
 -->

-![Een afbeelding van de [!UICONTROL Proof settings] in het venster voor het uploaden van proefdrukken.](assets/additional-proof-workflow-settings-2.png)
+![ een beeld van de [!UICONTROL Proof settings] sectie van het proefupload venster.](assets/additional-proof-workflow-settings-2.png)

 <!--
 ### Learn more